PM EW&C

 MISSION:

-Multi-Function Electronic Warfare–Air Large (MFEW-AL) is a capability set that will provide Brigade Combat Team (BCT) Commanders with an organic airborne offensive Electronic Warfare (EW) capability.
+MFEW-AL is a capability set that will provide Brigade Combat Team (BCT) Commanders with an organic airborne offensive EW capability.

 DESCRIPTION:

-MFEW-AL is a single, self-contained, airborne electronic warfare pod which will be mounted onto Gray Eagle (GE) Unmanned Aircraft Systems (UAS).
-MFEW-AL is based on Software-Defined Radio (SDR) /Digital Radio Frequency Memory (DRFM) architecture, which will utilize both pre-programmed signal characteristic information and real-time battlefield information to complete the intended mission.
-MFEW-AL will be interoperable with EWPMT to support command and control; remote operations and dynamic tasking.
+MFEW-AL is a platform agnostic airborne EW payload that can be mounted on various fixed winged and rotary aircraft.
+MFEW-AL will provide the Battlefield Commander with EW Situational Awareness (SA) & Non-Kinetic Fires (EA) Capability.
+MFEW-AL is based on Software-Defined Radio (SDR) architecture, which will utilize both pre-programmed signal characteristic information and real-time battlefield information to complete the intended mission.
+MFEW-AL will be interoperable with EWPMT-X to support command and control; remote operations and dynamic tasking.

 SYSTEM INTERDEPENDENCIES: